 Note: In order to minimize harming honeybees we recommend that all spraying be conducted at times when bees are not actively foraging, such as late evening or very early morning

-Oils pose very low risk to people or to most beneficial insect species, and they quickly dissipate, thereby leaving little or no residue.
+Oils pose a very low risk to people or to most beneficial insect species, and they quickly dissipate, thereby leaving little or no residue.
 They may need to be applied multiple times throughout the season to control new populations of damaging insects.
 Oils should not be applied on hot sunny days as to do so can cause burning of plant tissue.

-Mineral oil and Cottonseed oil
+- Mineral oil and Cottonseed oil

 These oils suffocate damaging insects by blocking the air holes through which they breathe.

 These oils act primarily as an insect repellent/deterrent but many also are toxic to harmful insects.

-Bt (Bacillus thuringiensis)
+BT (Bacillus thuringiensis)

 Spinosad is a relatively new insect killer that is especially effective against caterpillars and thrips, which are the two most common pests on annual and perennial flowers.
 Spinosad is derived from the fermentation of a naturally occurring soil bacterium and is safe for adult butterflies, most insect predators & parasites and is in the safest human health category.
 Care should be taken, though, to apply when bees are not active as it is toxic if sprayed directly on them but safe for bees once it dries.
 Spinosad has been awarded the Presidential Green Chemistry Challenge Award for products that reduce negative impacts on human health and the environment.